Skip to main content

 • Accept a TM suggestion with 100% match

-• Re-import identical content with no changes
+• Re-imports of the same content with no changes (determined by key–value comparison)

 • Restore translations from history or snapshots